 Instead of just using any collagen powder, you need to choose a high quality collagen to ingest.
 And you want it to be Type II collagen.
 Why?
 Because that’s the type that best mimics what our body naturally produces and therefore allows your body to actually use the collagen you’re giving it.
 That’s the last thing we want is to be spending money on something and just be peeing it out or even worse, damaging our hair in the process.

 The Collagen I Recommend: Best Vitamins for Postpartum Hair Loss

-I recommend this liquid collagen because its formula also includes hyaluronic acid and other things that make it highly absorbable (more than 50% more absorbable than powdered collagen).
-It is also paired with vitamin C, which your body actually needs in order to fully absorb the collagen.
+I recommend this hydrolyzed collagen because it’s the only collagen on the market that is certified glyphosate free (which means it’s pesticide free).
+I recommend pairing it with their whole food vitamin C powder, which your body actually needs in order to fully absorb the collagen.
 Without it, you are likely expelling that expensive collagen through your pee and not even absorbing it!
 Not what we want!
 (See other supplements I recommend for daily intake here.)

 Beef Liver Supplement

 Vitamin A is one of the most important vitamins for re-growth of hair.
 Beef liver gives you over 100% of the recommended daily allowance of Vitamin A right there in pill form.
 It also has TONS of other benefits like naturally and safely detoxing, giving you lots of your B vitamins (think feel good vitamins) and filling nutritional gaps.
 Because I don’t think most of us are eating beef liver…just sayin 😉 Beef liver also contains biotin and copper, which can reverse premature graying of hair.
 Can I get an amen!?